open-telemetry/oteps/text/0000-unseal-spancontext.md

 (quoted from https://github.com/opentracing/specification/blob/master/specification.md#spancontext)

 In principle, the same still applies to OpenTelemetry:
 SpanContext has no functionality that is useful outside of propagation or implementations of Spans and Tracers.
 However, we chose to expose the "internal details" of the W3C context in the API.

+## Alternatives

+An alternative (or addition) to making SpanContext non-final is to reduce the places where it is used.
+In particular, `inject` could take a full Span as parameter.
+This would also make it harder to accidentally inject the parent SpanContext (that was initially extracted).
+If `inject(SpanContext)` is still needed, it could be provided as an additional overload or renamed to `forward(SpanContext)`.
+In the most radical implementation of this approach, SpanContext could entirely disappear, if we also change `extract(source) -> SpanContext` + `startSpan(parent: SpanContext) -> Span` to a single `startSpanWithRemoteParent(source, spanName, ...) -> Span`.

+Yet another alternative
+(with different caveats)
+would be to have SpanContext have a reference to the corresponding Span if any.
+Then SDK-implementors could store any additional information in the Span.
+Upon extraction they would either have to fall back to a `null` Span and storing any data in the TraceState as strings or they could set a special pseudo-Span to store information (although that interferes with the reasonable assumption that `SpanContext.getSpan() == null` iff `SpanContext.isRemote()`).

 ## Open questions